 The three major reasoning model families in 2026 are:

-- Gemini 2.5 Pro / Flash with Deep Think — Google's reasoning mode, where the model generates and evaluates multiple hypotheses in parallel before answering.
+- Gemini 3.1 Pro and Gemini 2.5 Pro — Google's reasoning models, where the model generates and evaluates multiple hypotheses in parallel before answering.

-What makes these models fundamentally different from standard models like GPT-4o, Claude Haiku, or Gemini Flash (without Deep Think) is where the reasoning happens.
+What makes these models fundamentally different from standard models like GPT-5.4 nano, Claude Haiku, or Gemini Flash-Lite is where the reasoning happens.
 In a standard model, the only reasoning that occurs is in the visible output — which is why chain-of-thought prompting works so well on them.
 You're literally giving the model space to reason by asking it to "think step by step."

 In a thinking model, the reasoning happens in hidden tokens that you never see (or see in a separate thinking block).
 The model has already done the step-by-step work internally.
 Your job shifts from eliciting reasoning to directing it.